CalvinWilliams1012/personal-site/src/pages/blog/2020-12-12-the-three-stages-of-financial-independence.md

 ---
 ![](/img/woman-5679001_1920-1-.jpg)

-I see financial independence as three distinct sections.. and this part I am on now isn't that fun.
+I see financial independence as three distinct sections.. and this part I am on now isn't that... fun.

 # Part 1 : Unknowing and Excited